 The Matrix mutual legal assistance and extradition team is ranked as a leading set by Legal 500 and Chambers & Partners.
 Managed by a ‘highly professional’ practice team that is ‘exceptionally helpful and efficient’ (Legal 500 2019), the team’s “strength in depth speaks for itself” (Legal 500 2020) and members appear “in the most high-profile and complex cases at home and abroad” (Chambers & Partners 2020).

 Mutual criminal legal assistance is now one of the most significant, and fast-emerging, areas of criminal practice and meaningful effective pre-charge assistance is often crucial to avoiding extradition exposure.
-A significant part of the work that the Matrix MLA and extradition team undertakes involves providing confidential advice to corporate and individual clients to safeguard against MLA exposure in cross-border criminal cases, especially those involving parallel investigation by the FCA / SFO and DoJ involving allegations of financial crime and corruption.
+A significant part of the work that the team undertakes involves providing confidential advice to corporate and individual clients to safeguard against extradition exposure in cross-border criminal cases, especially those involving parallel investigation by the FCA / SFO and DoJ involving allegations of financial crime and corruption.

-Matrix’s broad cross-disciplinary practice makes it particularly adept at assembling and coordinating multi-jurisdictional legal teams in order to tackle pre-charge criminal exposure from all available angles.
+Matrix’s broad cross-disciplinary practice makes it particularly adept at assembling and coordinating multi-jurisdictional legal teams in order to tackle pre-charge criminal exposure.

 The team has particular experience in the strategic utilisation of the extensive range of international law pre-charge investigatory cooperation measures to avoid situations escalating to the point of charge.